Smoking during pregnancy

 Key findings

-The interactive data visualisation below presents data on smoking for all women giving birth in the first 20 weeks of pregnancy and for those who continued smoking after the first 20 weeks by selected maternal characteristics.
-Click the Data tables button to view the data between 2011 and 2020 and use the radio buttons to see how each characteristic has changed during this time.
+The interactive data visualisation (Figure 4) presents data on women who reported smoking in the first 20 weeks of pregnancy and for those who reported continuing smoking after the first 20 weeks.
+Use the drop-down menus to view data by selected characteristics and the latest year button to explore data for 2023.

 Clinical commentary